owncloud/ocis/docs/extensions/idm/configuration_hints.md

 ---

 ## TLS Server Certificates
-By default IDM generates a self-signed certificate and key on startup to be able to provide TLS protected services.
+By default IDM generates a self-signed certificate and key on first startup to be able to provide TLS protected services.
 The certificate is stored in `idm/ldap.crt` inside the oCIS base data directory.
 The key is in `idm/ldap.key` in the same directory.
 You can use a custom server